Seven killed as Hungarian boat carrying South Korean tourists capsizes on Danube

 BUDAPEST (Reuters) - At least seven people were killed and more than a dozen were missing after a pleasure boat carrying South Korean tourists capsized on the flooding Danube in the Hungarian capital on Wednesday, police and ambulance said.

-The boat was reportedly hit by another tourist vessel near the Hungarian parliament building, then turned over on the river, which has been flooding, with very strong currents, while a rainstorm enveloped Budapest.
+The boat reportedly collided with another tourist vessel near the Hungarian parliament building, then turned over on the river, which has been flooding, with very strong currents, while a rainstorm enveloped Budapest.

 Mihaly Toth, a spokesman of the boat’s owner, told state television that the boat - the Mermaid - had sunk.